 Every week day, during term-time.

 Please browse through this A-Z student guide which should contain answers to our frequently asked questions.
-You are welcome to come to Student Services if you have an emergency that must be resolved the same day.
+You are welcome to come to Wellbeing Hub if you have an emergency that must be resolved the same day.
 For all other enquiries and in order to maintain safe social distancing; students are firmly encouraged to refer to this guide first as most answers are contained within.
-We also recommend that you become familiar with the Student Handbook (it is in the Handbook section), which contains vital information about college life.
+We also recommend that you become familiar with the Student Handbook (it is in the Handbook section), which contains vital information about uni life.
 Thank you.

 In a crisis now